ceterumnet/AlpacaHub/README.md

-With a focus on astrophotography use cases, Alpaca Hub is an open source ASCOM Alpaca server that provides structure and implementation for running one or more devices as exposed and discoverable via the Alpaca Protocol specified here - https://www.ascom-standards.org/AlpacaDeveloper/Index.htm.
+With a focus on astrophotography use cases, Alpaca Hub is an open source ASCOM Alpaca server that provides structure and implementation for running one or more devices directly connected via USB or Serial as exposed and discoverable via the Alpaca Protocol specified here - https://www.ascom-standards.org/AlpacaDeveloper/Index.htm.

-One of the goals of this project is to make sure that ASCOM Alpaca is more generally available for people that want to leverage network attached astronomy gear.
+One of the broader goals of this project is to make sure that ASCOM Alpaca is more generally available for people that want to leverage network attached astronomy gear.
 I really think that the folks over at ASCOM have done an amazing job of carrying the torch around interoperability in Astronomy equipment for a long time now.

 For example, my favorite astrophotography software is [NINA](https://nighttime-imaging.eu/).
 NINA has excellent support for ASCOM and also the Alpaca protocol which is actually the original reason I decided to implement this!

+But this is certainly not the only useful situation where one might want to use Alpaca Hub.

+In order to understand where Alpaca Hub sits in the landscape of software for astrophotography, I will walk through a bit more of the potential scenarios that people may have.

+## Use cases and where Alpaca Hub fits in the ecosystem

+In general, all devices that an astrophotographer wants to control and/or automate, we need the ability to connect such a device to a computer / appliance that has USB and/or serial ports.
+The computer / appliance that the device is connected must be have a driver which is a piece of software that understands the devices native protocol.
+Many of the vendors provide native SDKs, ASCOM / Alpaca, INDI, or Indigo drivers.
+Additionally, the open source communities also provide such drivers when the vendor does not.

+We are definitely living in an era where there are so many different options that most use cases _are_ be supported.

+For many, simply running a Windows laptop connected to the imaging equipment will be the easiest and most simple approach.
+If this is you, there probably is not a need to complicate things by adding network based connectivity such as Alpaca Hub.

+However, for many of us, we want / need to run our equipment attached to one or more devices which introduces the "networked" aspect.

+There are already a lot of options for those that have the networked use case for their astrophotography gear.
+For example, if one is happy running Windows on all of the devices that their equipment connects - there is no need for Alpaca Hub.
+This is fully supported now through ASCOM Remote.
+ASCOM Remote allows the all of the various ASCOM native drivers to be exposed as Alpaca devices today.

+And also, if folks are wanting to run Linux on their devices - INDI and Indigo also support network based solutions.
+These are also amazing initiatives that have done a phenomenal job of expanding the amount of possible ways we can connect and manage / automate our gear.

+But I found that there is a particular set of use cases which none of these options seem to provide at the moment.
+I really want an Operating System agnostic solution where I can pick and choose what I want to run for my automation and acquisition vs which operating system is running on the devices I'm connecting my equipment.

+As I mentioned earlier, I _love_ NINA as a platform for automating my imaging.
+It currently only runs on Windows.
+What I found is that NINA has strong support for Native Drivers via the Vendors' SDKs, ASCOM, and ASCOM Alpaca.
+However, native Alpaca support for devices was lacking.
+I will give a shout out to Pegasus Astro on this one as they have definitely embraced implementing the different standards on their devices to maximize support for these use cases.

+However, for those that _love_ Kstars / EKOS, Alpaca Hub is not for you.
+The INDI folks have absolutely solved this in a cross platform way.

+Where Alpaca Hub aims to provide additional coverage is for use cases where a vendor has not provided native Alpaca support AND a user wants to run their devices attached to a Linux based device such as Raspberry Pi or many other potential options as opposed to being directly attached to Windows native device.

+Additionally, I mentioned before, I'd like to make supporting the general use case of native Alpaca support easier for vendors potentially through this commercially friendly open source project.
+Vendors are free to use this project however it may benefit them.
+But since they already provide SDKs, I also want it to be really easy for the community to provide Alpaca support as well.

+## FAQ

+If anything is missing from this list, please don't hesitate to file a GitHub issue requesting an answer to a question.

+### How is this different from ASCOM Remote?

+ASCOM remote is a Windows based application that allows one to easily expose any device that supports ASCOM as an Alpaca device.
+Therefore, if one is running Windows as the operating system which their devices are attached, I strongly recommend using ASCOM Remote to expose these devices as it is very mature and will get the job done.

+Where Alpaca Hub differs is that it is intended to be hub that exposes non-ASCOM native or non-Windows connected devices as Alpaca devices.

+### How do I get support added for my device?

+1. I am happy to actually implement drivers for devices I do not own.
+Please submit a GitHub issue if you have a desire for a specific device to be supported.
+2. If you are a coder and want to implement support, please reach out to me and I'm happy to help / walk through questions and accept PRs for device support.

-## What is supported now?
+### What is supported now?
 At the moment, the list of hardware supported is not huge, but I have written drivers for the hardware I have at home:
 - QHY cameras (mono) and attached Filterwheels